6 Ways to Foster a Relationship with Your Patron Saint

 St. Francis feast day and anniversary cake

-A celebratory cake honoring St. Francis, made by a Catholic family whose parents married on October 4th, Feast of St. Francis
+Catholic family whose parents married on October 4th, feast of St. Francis

 Nine days prior to their feasts, begin a novena to your favorite saint(s).
 Many of these novenas can easily be found online.

 Fasting precedes feasting.
-It is a traditional practice to fast on the day prior to a saint day, and to feast on the day of.
+It is a traditional practice to fast on the day prior to a feast day, and to feast on the day of.
 So on the day before your saint’s feast day, consider fasting (from food or from other things) to keep a holy vigil in anticipation of the day.

 Even making small gestures of sacrifice to help keep the day holy will bring graces and deepen your relationship and communion with your saint.
 Offer these up in thanksgiving for the graces the saint has helped obtain for you—past, present, and future.